 - Financial institutions must inform before they sell.
 People, especially millennials, don’t trust the financial services industry.
 That makes their trust especially difficult to win.
 The solution doesn’t involve sales pitches.
 It involves giving away knowledge and advice for free.

 - It’s getting very personal.
 The financial sector is taking a much more personalized approach to marketing, trying to appeal to individual customers with informative content that helps them solve problems.

 Content marketing fits well into the new approach, and here’s how to make a content marketing strategy for a financial institution shine:

 Generic blog posts won’t cut it anymore for financial services content marketing

 A blog title such as “10 Ways to Invest Wisely” might get to the point, but it’s not necessarily going to hold customers’ attention for very long.
 A better way is to consider different types of content that are fun, human and informative.

 For example: This fun video series from Umpqua Bank is aimed at millennials.
-The videos address the lives of potential investors, speaking to why investing can be so pivotal, as opposed to telling them what to do.
+The videos address the lives of potential investors.
+It speaks to why investing can be so pivotal.
+It also tells them what to do.

 Or, 56 Sage Street, a fun interactive game from Barclays in the United Kingdom, teaches kids money management.

 Boost your SEO knowledge

 - Update your location in your meta descriptions.